-Practice The drugs are delivered directly into the bloodstream (intravenously) during hospital visits or administered with pills, liquids, capsules, or other means.
+Drugs are delivered directly into the bloodstream (intravenously) during a hospital visit or using liquids, pills, or patient-operated devices.

-Advantages Patients may live a little longer.
-(Some extremely expensive drugs may extend life by few more months.)
+Patients may live a bit longer.
+(Some extremely expensive drugs may extend life by a few more months.)

-Disadvantages It is not effective for long.
-Strong side effects, including possible nerve and kidney damage, anemia, reduced immunity, memory loss, and vomiting.
-Different kinds of chemotherapy drugs may have different side effects.
+It is not effective for very long.
+Strong side effects may occur, including reduced immunity, anemia, memory loss, vomiting, and nerve and kidney damage.
+Different drugs have different side effects.

 COMPLEMENTARY AND ALTERNATIVE THERAPIES

-Complementary therapies supplement medical treatments.
-Some, like meditation or massage won’t compromise your treatment.
-But others, such as herbs or dietary supplements, might.
-Always check with your specialist before you try one.
+Complementary therapies do not replace medical treatments, they supplement them.
+Some, like massage or meditation, will not compromise your treatment, but others, such as herbs or dietary supplements, might.
+Check with your doctor first.

 US Too support groups www.ustoo.org/